-The three founders of Prairie Street Brewing Co. all agreed that their craft brewery could not be more perfectly placed, hard on the Eastern banks of the Rock River in thriving downtown Rockford.
+The founders of Prairie Street Brewing Co. agreed that their craft brewery could not be more perfectly placed, hard on the Eastern banks of the Rock River in thriving downtown Rockford.

 Downtown Rockford was a virtual ghost town in the late 1970’s when the MetroCentre Authority made the decision to locate what is now BMO Harris Bank Center on a then-desolate block of downtown property.
 The presence of the “big orange box” and its ability to draw thousands of concert-goers, hockey fans, and others to downtown has been an anchor whose sheer gravity attracted private investment.
 Riverview Ice House, directly adjacent to Prairie Street Brewing Company and many governmental buildings have also done their parts.